-- 2) whether or not the applicant is on probation and, if so, the name, address, and phone number of the probation officer(s); - 3) a summary of what the applicant believes has changed in his/her life since the conviction and how a degree will help accomplish any personal goals. - If probation is ongoing, the applicant must supply a certified copy of the sentencing entry of court from each court where convicted. - After receipt of the above documents, an interview with the Dean of the School of Graduate and Professional Studies and appropriate GPS Program Coordinator may be required.
+- 1. the incident, the date of the crime, what kind of crime was committed, and where (county and state) the crime was committed; - 2. whether or not the applicant is on probation and, if so, the name, address, and phone number of the probation officer(s); - 3. a summary of what the applicant believes has changed in his/her life since the conviction and how a degree will help accomplish any personal goals. - · After receipt of the above documents, an interview with the Dean of the School of Graduate and Professional Studies and appropriate GPS Program Coordinator may be required.
 If so, the Dean and Program Coordinator will confer with the Chief Academic Officer (CAO) for the final decision.